What do driving under the influence and sleep deprivation have in common? The answer might surprise you.

 - Connect with someone.
 Play a card game with your kids, touch-in with your partner or call your parents (as long as talking with your parents won’t rev you up).

 - Try some relaxation practices.
-Meditation apps like Calm, Headspace, Ten Percent Happier, and Oak have tons of guided meditations specifically to support sleep.
+There are plenty of meditation apps that specifically support sleep.
 It’s OK if you’re not into meditation.
 Many of these apps have other tools like “sleep stories” or simple breathing exercises to help you relax and transition into sleep.

 Tip #2: Get Sunlight Exposure Within One Hour of Waking Up

-Getting natural sunlight shortly after we wake up is another way of using light exposure to optimize our circadian rhythm.
+Getting natural sunlight shortly after you wake up is another way of using light exposure to optimize your circadian rhythm.
 However, with this habit, we’re using our sensitivity to light to our advantage by getting a healthy dose early in the day.

 Light exposure after waking triggers our circadian signals.
 They slowly build throughout the day, peak approximately 16 hours after our first light exposure, then quickly fade giving way to sleepiness.
-The earlier we get that clock ticking, the better chance we will catch the low point of the circadian wave and align it with our bedtime.
+The earlier you get that clock ticking, the better chance you will catch the low point of the circadian wave and align it with your bedtime.

 Putting Science Into Practice: